 \subsection{Model Swapping}

-\revise{ Since serverless platforms should not look inside each model to gain the detailed model structure due to business and confidentiality reasons, \SysName tracks the general memory footprint of a model to enable model swapping during runtime. \SysName capitalizes on the observation that the memory access pattern of a model generally remains consistent across requests, including the addresses and access order of model parameters.
-Therefore, \SysName only needs to track the first function execution (i.e., cold start), the access pattern of which can be applicable to future request executions (see memory tracking details in \S\ref{sec:system_memory}). \SysName then performs model swapping on demand at the request level, and more importantly, enhances swapping performance through a model pipeline execution. }
+As serverless platforms are constrained from examining the detailed model structures, it poses challenges to achieve seamless and efficient model swapping. \SysName overcomes the problem by leveraging two insights: 1) tracking general memory footprint of model inferences is feasible within a GPU pool, and 2) the memory access pattern of a model---the addresses and access order of model parameters---generally remains consistent across requests.
+Therefore, \SysName only tracks the first function execution (i.e., cold start), and applies the pattern to future request executions (see memory tracking in \S\ref{sec:system_memory}). \SysName performs model swapping on demand at the request level, and enhances performance through pinned memory pool and pipeline execution.

-\PHM{\revise{Model swapping and pipeline execution.}} \revise{ Fig.~\ref{fig:system_swap} illustrates the model swapping in \SysName, which swaps models from host memory to GPUs through PCIe and also supports fast model transmission to neighboring GPUs through NVLink.
-Specifically, by utilizing pinned memory, the direct memory access (DMA) data transfer is enabled to facilitate the host-to-GPU model swapping.
-Model swapping can be performed on demand --- a GPU executor can load a target model to its associated GPU when notified by request arrivals (\circledNum{2} in Fig.~\ref{fig:system_arch}).
-Combined with CUDA API redirection (\S\ref{sec:system_remote}), \SysName can easily execute a model on different GPUs across requests, thus enabling late binding. }

-\revise{ In addition, \SysName exploits the pipelining opportunity to hide the overhead of model swapping.
-We note that model inference only involves a forward pass and is typically executed layer by layer, which creates an opportunity for overlapping the transmission of subsequent layers with the computation of previous layers.
-Key to model pipelining is to determine the number of layers to group for swapping.
-Grouping too few layers necessitates a frequent waiting for the transmission completion to trigger the computation, leading to high synchronization overhead.
-Conversely, grouping too many layers results in less overlap between transmission and computation, impairing pipelining efficiency. }